phillipkerman/lightning_talks_nodepdx_2013/README.md

 		* It is a real time massive multiplayer game where you sail ships around the world, trade goods, or sink and capture other player's ships.
 It was built fully with node.js.
 	* Charlie Key
 		* Cool Stuff with Node.js and Raspberry Pi
+	* Phillip Kerman
+		*How to Get Rich II